ThomasGorges/pasal/README.md

 # PASAL
-This repository contains the implementation of the paper "PASAL: Progress- And Sparsity-Aware Loss Balancing For Heterogeneous Dataset Fusion" from Gorges et al.
+This repository contains the implementation of the paper "PASAL: Progress- and sparsity-aware loss balancing for heterogeneous dataset fusion" from Gorges et al.

+This is a fork of the initial implementation hosted on the [Fraunhofer GitLab](https://gitlab.cc-asp.fraunhofer.de/pasal/pasal).
+This fork includes changes required for the revision of the article.
+The last commit from Fraunhofer was commit 6308136f with the message "Replace files with their compressed versions".
+Subsequent commits were made by the Friedrich-Alexander-Universität Erlangen-Nürnberg.

 ### Getting started
 A Dockerfile is provided to ease with the setup of the environment.